forxer/blade-ui-kit-bootstrap/docs/forms.md

 <x-error name="first_name />
 ```

-This component works well with input tags to apply Bootstrap style validations and aria tags ([see example](#example)).
+This component works well with input tags to apply Bootstrap style validations and aria tags.